scottyab/rootbeer/README.md

 * Minimum SDK Version       - >= Gingerbread-10

 ### Usage
-For more detailed code example to use the library, Please refer the `/sample` app.
+For more detailed code example to use the library, Please refer to the `/sample` app.

 `BeerProgressView` can be added as a custom view to any layout.